 You could take profiles across diagonal profiles.
 I do not do that for a couple of reasons.
 My profiles match the profiles that are used in the design methodology.

-When you use a profile that runs diagonally you are necessarily evaluating two-way bending, not two-way bending.
+When you use a profile that runs diagonally you are necessarily evaluating two-way bending, not one-way bending.
 Slab foundations are designed for one-way bending in each primary direction, not two-way bending across a diagonal.

 Local deflection is deflection over some distance short of across the entire slab.
 Evaluating for local deflecting is difficult since the shorter the span involved, the more the degree of curvature along a profile is heavily influenced by the as-built surface geometry and the less it reflects actual deflection.